Rohan-Kumar-Jain/FileManagementServer/README.md

         "fileName":"IMG_b8d9rd.jpg"
     }'

-Replace token with valid token and change filename what ever file you want to delete for proper execution
+In curl, provide valid token and fileName(what ever file you want to delete) for proper execution.

 ### Response